ptachukf/ev-data/docs/index.md

 title: Home
 ---

-Open Dataset of Electric Vehicles and their specs.

 ## Overview

 In contrast to ICE cars, electric vehicles have very different behaviors in terms of charging and charging speed.
 Having reliable data about a car is key for developing EV-related applications.